Shop Hemp Products in Alabama

 ✓ Recommended product types

-- Hemp Delta-9 edibles: Gummies and similar products may qualify when COA-verified at no more than 10 mg total THC per serving and 40 mg total THC per package.
+- CBD gummies and edibles: These can qualify when they are hemp-derived, COA-verified, properly labeled, and at or below 10 mg total THC per serving and 40 mg per package.

 ✗ What to avoid

-- Smokable hemp flower and pre-rolls: Alabama bans smokable hemp and hemp flower, so these should not be ordered for Alabama delivery.
+- Hemp flower and pre-rolls: Alabama bans smokable hemp, so these formats are not eligible for compliant Alabama shopping.

 Shipping to Alabama